sylphrena0/classe/documentation.md

 * **Added mean width score from mapie for mapie trained models**
 * **Reran bulk training on compute farm to get updated data**

+## Wednesday, July 27th, 2022
+* **Attended machine learning conference**
+* **Lolopy - ran multiple times, increasing memory limit up to 32GBs, still running out of memory.
+Could use lolo directly or downsize training size, but it might be worth skipping as both options would likely take significant time.**
+* **Started working on ./code/model_optimizer_bayes so we can optimize with acq fncts.**
 </details>
 <br>